Using Driver Verifier to identify issues with Windows drivers for advanced users

 In Windows 7 and later versions of the Windows operating system, all the features of Enhanced I/O Verification are included as part of I/O Verification and it is no longer available nor necessary to select the Enhanced I/O Verification option in Driver Verifier Manager or from the command line.

 When this option is active, Driver Verifier monitors the driver's use of spin locks, mutexes, and fast mutexes.
-This detects if the driver's code has the potential for causing a deadlock at some point.
+It detects if the driver's code has the potential for causing a deadlock at some point.

 Enhanced I/O Verification